In photo, Bush's service dog honors the late president

 Bush received Sully in June from America's VetDogs nonprofit organization.
 The president had a form of Parkinson's disease, and Sully could open doors, pick up items and summon help.

-KTRK-TV in Houston reports that Sully will return to America's VetDogs in New York before joining the Water Reed National Military Medical Center's Facility Dog Program.
+KTRK-TV in Houston reports that Sully will return to America's VetDogs in New York and then join the Walter Reed National Military Medical Center's Facility Dog Program.